sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 "java.jdt.ls.vmargs": "-javaagent:/usr/local/share/lombok.jar",
 ```

+- But still difficult to emplement debugging, find details here: [Java in Neovim](https://www.chrisatmachine.com/Neovim/24-neovim-and-java/)

 #### More Support for C/C++

-- Install `brew install ccls` for C/C++.
+- MacOS run `brew install ccls`.

 - To set up a C/C++ project:

-  - generate `compile_commands.json` and put it to your project root.
-In macOS, you can use one of the following
+  - generate `compile_commands.json` in project root.
+In macOS, you can use one of the following methods:
-    methods;
-    1. Intercepting the system calls and extracting the arguments passed to the compiler by dynamic library injection
-       (e.g. Bear, scan-build):
+    1. Intercepting the system calls and extracting the arguments passed to the compiler by dynamic library injection (e.g. Bear, scan-build):
        - pros: works for hard-coded compiler path;
-       - cons: macOS prohibits dynamic library injection for security reasons if the the program to be injected is
-         system software (e.g. clang from Xcode).
+       - cons: macOS prohibits dynamic library injection for security reasons if the the program to be injected is system software (e.g. clang from Xcode).
     2. Using a compiler wrapper (e.g. scan-build):
        - pros: doesn’t violate security policies;
        - cons: the compiler path must not be hard-coded.
-  - place `.ccls` to your project root.
-It is a text file, in which each line is a command line argument passed to the
-    compiler.
-Here is an example of .ccls:
+  - place `.ccls` in project root.
+It is a text file, in which each line is a command line argument passed to the compiler.
+Here is an example:

     ```text
     -I